Narwana

-Narwana is a town and a municipal council in Jind district in the Indian state of Haryana.
+Narwana is a town and a municipal council, just 36 km from Jind city in Jind district in the Indian state of Haryana.

 History and etymology

-Narwana is shortcode as NRW in Indian Railways and according to historical references and the ancestors, there are several myths related to the existence of the city's name.
+According to historical references and the ancestors, there are several myths related to the existence of the city's name.
 One of them is that it was named after a lake, Nirwana, near Baba Gaibi Sahib Temple.
 And another one is that people with the Jat surname Mor lived in Narwana with a large number of the population before and it was called Morwana before and later was changed to Narwana.
 Before the partition in 1947, 25% of Narwana's population were Muslims, mainly Arains, Lohars, Rajputs and Julahas, who all migrated to Pakistan and settled in the environs of Bahawalnagar and Minchinabad.

 Geography

 Narwana is located at 29.616667°N 76.116667°E. It has an average elevation of 213 metres (702 feet).